hellohaptik/spello/README.md

 ## Get Started with Pre-trained Models
-Here are few simple models.
-They are trained on 30K news + 30k wikipedia sentences.
+We have trained a basic model on 30K news + 30k wikipedia sentences
 <br>Follow below steps to get started with these model
 1. Download model from below link
     - English Model <a href="https://www.dropbox.com/s/ukz5zbe6cudb4mu/en.pkl.zip?dl=1"> en.pkl.zip (85mb) </a>